-For the uninitiated, the Hyper Text Transfer Protocol (HTTP) is the foundational application protocol.
-It facilitates the communication of data on the world wide web.
-Initially it was devised by Tim Berners-Lee with the advent of the internet.
-The first version of the HTTP was launched in 1991 and employed a basic model of client and server.
+For the uninitiated, the Hypertext Transfer Protocol (HTTP) is the foundational application protocol.
+It facilitates the communication of data on the World Wide Web.
+Initially, it was devised by Tim Berners-Lee with the advent of the Internet.
+The first version of HTTP was launched in 1991 and employed a primary client and server model.
 The client represents the machine (and its user) requesting information.
 The server is the machine storing and sending that information.

 The main differences between HTTP/2 and HTTP/1.1

-Ensuring an optimal user experience is the main goal of upgrading the HTTP.
-Its success depends largely on three factors.
-A simple model, a fast and efficient service and a robust and reliable protocol that is impervious to security hacks and downtime.
-HTTP/1.1, although a sturdy option for many years, is ill-equipped to deal with the colossal amounts of traffic.
-Along with data requests and end users in the modern internet environment.
+The main goal of upgrading HTTP is to ensure an optimal user experience.
+Its success depends mainly on a simple model, a fast and efficient service, and a robust and reliable protocol impervious to security hacks and downtime.
+HTTP/1.1, although a sturdy option for many years, is ill-equipped to deal with the colossal amounts of traffic, data requests, and end users in the modern internet environment.

-For this reason, the creators of HTTP/2 have seen fit to incorporate a number of feature upgrades.
-All designed to streamline operations and optimise the protocol’s performance going forwards.
+For this reason, the creators of HTTP/2 have seen fit to incorporate several feature upgrades.
+All are designed to streamline operations and optimize the protocol’s performance in the future.
 These feature upgrades include:

 Multiplexed streaming

-The messages sent between client and server (requesting and delivering information, respectively) are known as data streams.
+The messages sent between client and server (requesting and delivering information) are data streams.
 Previous incarnations of HTTP were only capable of sending one stream at a time, often with an inefficient lag between the transmission of each stream.

-HTTP/2 has circumnavigated this problem by chopping up the payload of streams into smaller, more manageable chunks and adopting a binary frame of transmission to allow the streams to be sent from one entity to the other piecemeal, before being reconfigured at the other side.
+HTTP/2 has circumnavigated this problem by chopping up the payload of streams into smaller, more manageable chunks and adopting a binary transmission frame to allow the streams to be sent from one entity to the other piecemeal before reconfiguring on the other.

-This means that individual streams do not block one another or jostle for position, which optimises the use of network resources, reduces downtime, increases web speeds and facilitates improved search engine results.
+This means that individual streams do not block one another or jostle for position, which optimizes network resources, reduces downtime, increases web speeds, and facilitates improved search engine results.

 HTTP/2 server push

-Initially developed by Google’s SPDY protocol, this feature endows the server with capability to anticipate future data requests (based upon current or previous ones) and send along extraneous information that was not yet requested (but which is likely to be requested in the future) with the initial stream.
+Initially developed by Google’s SPDY protocol, this feature endows the server with the capability to anticipate future data requests (based upon current or previous ones) and send along extraneous information that was not yet requested (but which is likely to be asked in the future) with the initial stream.

-This “pushed” information can then be stored in the client’s cache until such time as it is required.
+This “pushed” information can then be stored in the client’s cache until required.
 When that time arrives, it can be far more efficiently extracted, saving another round trip to and from the server.
-This saves both time and network resources, resulting in improved user experience across the board.
+This saves both time and network resources, resulting in improved user experience.

-What’s more, there is the potential for the system to recognise which pushed resources are never requested.
-Thus, through machine learning, gain a better understanding of when and where such pushes will be appropriate.
-On the other hand, the server push must be authorised by the end user.
+Moreover, the system could recognize which pushed resources are never requested.
+Thus, through machine learning, we can better understand when and where such pushes will be appropriate.
+On the other hand, the server push must be authorized by the end user.
 It can be disabled at any time if its services are not desired.

 Binary protocols

-Earlier iterations of HTTP utilised text commands to request and deliver information between client and server.
-While text might be easier for a human to read and comprehend, binary protocols (the use of 0s and 1s in place of words) is far more efficient from a computing perspective.
+Earlier iterations of HTTP utilized text commands to request and deliver information between client and server.
+While text might be easier for a human to read and comprehend, binary protocols (using 0s and 1s in place of words) are far more efficient from a computing perspective.

 HTTP/2 implements a binary protocol, translating all text commands into binary code before sending them to the server.
-This reduces the amount of parsing data in the streams, alleviating stress on the network, as well as optimising resource consumption and making the system less susceptible to downtime.
+This reduces the amount of data parsing in the streams, alleviating stress on the network, optimizing resource consumption, and making the system less susceptible to downtime.

-Meanwhile, it’s also beneficial in security terms.
-Response splitting attacks could sometimes take advantage of vulnerable textual streams, but a binary protocol eliminates that threat entirely.
-Binary protocols also dovetail with all of the other amendments to create a smoother and more positive user experience.
+Meanwhile, it’s also beneficial in terms of security.
+Response-splitting attacks could sometimes exploit vulnerable textual streams.
+Still, a binary protocol eliminates that threat, and it doesvetails with other amendments to create a smoother and more positive user experience.

 Header compression

-A header can be conveniently thought of as the envelope containing the payload (the desired information) that is requested from the server by the client.
-Given that HTTPs are stateless entities, each data stream necessarily must contain as much information as possible in order for the server to accurately meet its demands.
+A header can be conveniently thought of as the envelope containing the payload (the desired information) that the client requests from the server.
+Given that HTTPs are stateless entities, each data stream must include as much information as possible for the server to meet its demands accurately.

-When it comes to media-rich websites, servers find themselves inundated with almost-identical header frames from multiple clients at the same time, or the same client at different times.
-This is an inefficient use of resources which slows down the network and adversely impacts upon the user experience.
+When it comes to media-rich websites, servers are inundated with almost identical header frames from multiple clients at the same time or the same client at different times.
+This inefficient use of resources slows down the network and adversely impacts the user experience.

-HTTP/2 uses stateful header compression, which means that both client and server retain a list of headers that have been used in previous stream requests.
-This allows the header on individual streams to be greatly compressed, then indexed against the stored list at either end and reassembled.
-In this way, smaller amounts of data are being transmitted, improving efficiency and increasing speed of performance.
+HTTP/2 uses stateful header compression, meaning the client and server retain a list of headers used in previous stream requests.
+This allows the headers on individual streams to be significantly compressed, then indexed against the stored list at either end and reassembled.
+This way, smaller amounts of data are transmitted, improving efficiency and increasing performance speed.

 Stream prioritisation

-HTTP/2 endows end users with the capability to prioritise certain streams above others.
-This is achieved by assigning a weight of between 1 and 256 to give precedence to one stream above another and deliver a more positive and individualised user experience.
+HTTP/2 allows end users to prioritize specific streams above others.
+This is achieved by assigning a weight of between 1 and 256 to give precedence to one stream above another and deliver a more positive and individualized user experience.

-However, this particular feature is still in development and at present, servers are rarely at liberty to accommodate stream prioritisation requests as fully as is desirable.
-Research and development into prioritisation is still ongoing and it is expected that in the future, this will comprise a significant advantage of HTTP/2 over HTTP/1.1.
+However, this feature is still in development, and servers are rarely at liberty to accommodate stream prioritization requests as fully as is desirable.
+Research and development into prioritization are ongoing, and it is expected that this will comprise a significant advantage of HTTP/2 over HTTP//1.1 in the future.

 What do these changes mean for WordPress users?

-HTTP/2 represents a major advance for WordPress users, both in terms of those hosting WordPress sites and those visiting them.
+HTTP/2 represents a significant advance for WordPress users, both in terms of those hosting WordPress sites and those visiting them.
 Previously, WordPress site owners were encouraged to incorporate fewer images into their sites and group images together when possible to reduce the strain on the servers meeting the demands of the network.
-This was all done in order to deliver as fast, efficient and user-friendly experience as possible, enhancing the popularity of a site among those visiting it.
+This was all done to deliver as fast, efficient, and user-friendly experience as possible, enhancing the popularity of a site among those visiting it.

-Now, however, such hacks, fixes and workarounds have become redundant – which is just as well in today’s online climate.
+However, such hacks, fixes, and workarounds have become redundant—which is just as accurate in today’s online climate.
 Web users want to have their cake and eat it.
-They demand high-resolution images and plenty of them, but they’re not prepared to wait around and withstand lengthy delays to access them.
-Fortunately, HTTP/2 means that WordPress users can take advantage of the improvements outlined above to optimise consumption of resources, make network traffic more efficient and ultimately deliver a speedier, more responsive website for their customers.
+They demand many high-resolution images but are not prepared to wait around and endure lengthy delays to access them.
+Fortunately, HTTP/2 means that WordPress users can use the abovementioned improvements to optimize resource consumption, make network traffic more efficient, and ultimately deliver a faster, more responsive website for their customers.

-Best of all, since HTTP/2 was designed as an extension rather than a replacement for HTTP/1, if the browser being used by a visitor to your site does not support the updated technology, it will simply revert to its predecessor with the user being none the wiser.
-However, such a scenario is unlikely, since HTTP/2 is now almost ubiquitous and supported by the vast majority of browsers.
+Best of all, since HTTP/2 was designed as an extension rather than a replacement for HTTP/1 if a visitor to your site uses a browser that does not support the updated technology, it will simply revert to its predecessor, with the user being none the wiser.
+However, such a scenario is unlikely since HTTP/2 is now almost ubiquitous and supported by most browsers.

 How do I implement HTTP/2 on my WordPress site?

-Clearly, those website owners who don’t wish to fall behind the competition must roll with the times and update their WordPress site to HTTP/2.
-Luckily, doing so is a fairly straightforward task.
-But it’s one that depends largely on the hosting company or server which acts as the host for your site.
-In order to determine whether HTTP/2 is supported on your site, it’s best to contact them directly and enquire.
+Website owners who don’t wish to fall behind the competition must roll with the times and update their WordPress site to HTTP/2.
+Luckily, doing so is a reasonably straightforward task.
+However, it depends mainly on the hosting company or server acting as your site’s host.
+To determine whether HTTP/2 is supported on your site, it’s best to contact them directly and enquire.
 Alternatively, this online tool can tell you whether HTTP/2 is running on your site.

-One other prerequisite for supporting HTTP/2 is encryption.
-HTTP/2 demands that all websites which utilise it must run over a secure connection supported by either TSL or SSL.
-An easy way to verify whether your website has a secure connection is whether it begins with HTTPS in the address bar.
+Another prerequisite for supporting HTTP/2 is encryption.
+HTTP/2 demands that all websites run over a secure connection supported by TSL or SSL.
+An easy way to verify whether your website has a safe connection is whether it begins with HTTPS in the address bar.
 If it does, you’re good to go.
-If it only reads HTTP, you’ll need to purchase a security certificate via your hosting company in order to enable HTTP/2.
+If it only reads HTTP, you must purchase a security certificate via your hosting company to enable HTTP/2.

 WordPress support from the experts

-Still unclear on the finer points of HTTP/2?
-Not to worry.
+Is the finer points of HTTP/2 still unclear?
 The boffins at WP Tech Support are fully versed in all aspects of WordPress websites.
-This includes HTTP/2 incorporation or any other considerations you haven’t yet fully fathomed.
+This includes HTTP/2 incorporation or other considerations you haven’t yet fully fathomed, like reducing HTTP requests.
 Learn more about our WordPress support services and take your business to the next level with HTTP/2 today.